Home of The Rhythm and Blues

 and Blues University is an online educational corporation.
 Although non-accredited,

-RBU's, international mission is to transfer to succeeding generations the comprehensive legacy of rhythm and blues music;
+RBU's international mission is to transfer to succeeding generations the full legacy of rhythm and blues music; often referred

-often referred to as R&B. Historically, Rhythm and Blues music was also given another name, Rock and Roll.
-The two
+to as R&B. Historically, Rhythm and Blues music was also given another name, Rock and Roll.
+The two R&B names,

-R&B names, Rhythm and Blues and Rock and Roll, were used interchangeably until "strong American social forces"
+Rhythm and Blues and Rock and Roll, were used interchangeably until "strong American social forces" caused

-caused a false split between them.
+a false split between them.
 An abridged history was then written and promoted separately for Rock and Roll.
-The dichotomous

 In the mid 1950s, America